Medea (play): Story

 Medea is centered on Medea's calculated desire for revenge against her unfaithful husband.
-Medea is of divine descent and had the gift of prophecy.
+Medea is of divine descent and has the gift of prophecy.
 She married Jason and used her magic powers and advice to help him find and retrieve the golden fleece.
 The play is set in Corinth some time after Jason's quest for the Golden Fleece, where he met Medea.
 The play begins with Medea in a blind rage towards Jason for arranging to marry Glauce, the daughter of king Creon.
 The nurse, overhearing Medea's grief, fears what she might do to herself or her children.

 Creon, in anticipation of Medea's wrath, arrives and reveals his plans to send her into exile.
 Crouching at Creon's feet, Medea begs him in the name of her children to allow her one day's delay.
 At this Creon is moved and grants to her one more day in Corinth.
 Medea's unexpected power of persuasion or even of fascination lies in her change of attitude: instead of preaching to Creon about the unpopularity of the sophoi she plays the role of a desperate mother, needing one day to prepare for exile.
 Medea is aware of the humiliating quality of this tactic, but she justifies it on the grounds of a gain and of her need to remain in Corinth: "Do you think that I would ever have flattered that man unless I had some gain to make or some device to execute?
 I wouldn't have even spoken or touched him with my hands".
 In the next scene Jason arrives to explain his rationale for his apparent betrayal.
 He explains that he could not pass up the opportunity to marry a royal princess, as Medea is only a barbarian woman, but hopes to someday join the two families and keep Medea as his mistress.
 Medea, and the chorus of Corinthian women, do not believe him.
 She reminds him that she left her own people for him ("I rescued you [...]
 I betrayed both my father and my house [...] now where should I go?"), and that she saved him and slew the dragon.
 Jason promises to support her after his new marriage ("If you wish me to give you or the children extra money for your trip into exile, tell me; I'm ready to give it with a lavish hand"), but Medea spurns him: "Go on, play the bridegroom!
 Perhaps [...] you've made a match you'll one day have cause to lament."